 What to Do After a Car Accident in Greenland, Arkansas

 If you are the victim of a car accident in Greenland, AR, you deserve to be compensated for your injuries and damage to your vehicle caused by a negligent driver.
 While a serious car crash can be traumatizing for everyone involved in the accident, it is important to gather evidence to assist a personal injury claim in the near future.
 The following is a list of actions to take if you are involved in a car accident.

 Contact Law Enforcement and Emergency Services

-The first action you should take after a car accident is contact law enforcement and emergency services for yourself and any person that was injured due to the accident.
+The first action you should take after a Greenland car accident is to contact law enforcement and emergency services for yourself and any person that was injured due to the accident.
 Even if you believe that you only sustained a mild injury, you should receive medical attention to ensure that your injury was not more extensive.
 It is possible that you sustained an injury that will become aggravated as time passes.

 As law enforcement arrives to investigate the scene, you should request a copy of the police report once their investigation is concluded.
 While you may be unable to utilize a police report in your personal injury lawsuit, your insurance company may use the report to help determine liability for the accident.

 If a driver is responsible for a car accident, they are legally required to share their information with the motorist or another party they struck.
 You should be sure to request the negligent driver’s name, license, address, contact information, and their insurance company.
 Additionally, document the type of vehicle the negligent motorist was driving and their license plate.